Berries are low in calories, high in fiber, and they contain vitamins and minerals your body needs to function normally.

 Every grocery store carries a wide variety of fresh, canned and frozen berries.
 Look in the produce section first.
 Choose ripe, firm, brightly colored berries with no sign of mold or mushy spots.
-Fresh berries are easy to eat and they don't require much preparation.
-Most berries are naturally sweet so you don't need to add sugar or toppings.
-Just rinse them under water and serve for a nutritious snack or dessert.
+Fresh berries are naturally sweet, so you don't need to add sugar or toppings.

 Dried berries are sold in the snack aisle and the baking ingredient section.
 They look like raisins and can be used in recipes that call for raisins.